open-telemetry/oteps/text/????-separate-semantic-conventions.md

 ## Motivation

-We need to allow semantic conventions to evolve independently of the overall OpenTelemetry specification.
+We need to allow semantic conventions to evolve mostly independent of the overall OpenTelemetry specification.
 Today, any breaking change in a semantic convention would require bumping the version number of the entirety of the OpenTelemetry specification.

 ## Explanation

 A new github repository called `semantic-conventions` would be created in the OpenTelemetry organization.

-This would have the following structure:
+This would *initially* have the following structure:

 - Boilerplate files, e.g. `README.md`, `LICENSE`, `CODEOWNERS`, `CONTRIBUTING.md`
 - `Makefile` that allows automatic generation of documentation from model.